Linwood swears in new police chief

-LINWOOD — John Hamilton is no stranger to the residents of Linwood.
-A member of the Police Department for 23 years, Hamilton was sworn in April 1 as its new chief.
+LINWOOD — John Hamilton is no stranger to residents of Linwood.
+A member of the Linwood Police Department for 23 years, Hamilton was sworn in April 1 as the new chief of police in Linwood.

-Over the course of his career, Hamilton has served the city in nearly every capacity within the department: in traffic, as a detective, sergeant, captain and now chief.
-He takes over the reins of the 20-man department from former Chief Doug Carman, whose retirement was effective March 31 after 25 years on the job.
+Over his 23 years in the department, Hamilton has served the residents of Linwood in every capacity with the police department: in traffic, as a detective, sergeant, captain and now chief.
+He took the reins of the 20-man department from former Chief Doug Carman, whose retirement was effective March 31 after 25 years on the job.

-“Due to the pandemic, we really did not have any fanfare with the swearing in,” Hamilton said.
-“This is really unprecedented times, and we are doing our best.”

-The number of positive cases of COVID-19 in New Jersey has increased by 4,059, bringing the …

 Also sworn in at the April 1 City Council meeting was Jason Weber, who moves from lieutenant to captain.
-Weber, another veteran of the department, has served in many capacities including patrol, traffic and DARE officer.
+Weber, a veteran of the department, has served in many capacities in Linwood, including patrol, traffic and DARE officer early in his career.

 Welcome to the discussion.